-Exploring the 7th arrondissement of Paris (district) is to explore one of the grandest and well planned of all the Parisian districts.
-What it might lack in terms of after dark pleasures, it makes up for big time during the day.
+Exploring the 7th arrondissement of Paris (7th district) is to explore one of the grandest and well planned of all the Parisian neighborhoods.
+What it might lack in terms of after dark pleasures, it makes up for in grand fashion during the daytime.
 There’s probably no way you won’t set foot in this part of Paris.
-The Eiffel Tower is here after all.
+This is the Eiffel Tower district, after all.
 But this part of Paris has a lot more to see and if you’re asking yourself what is there to do in the 7th arrondissement, you’ve come to the right place.

 This part of Paris is not only home to famous attractions and historical sights, but it’s also home to quite a few government buildings and embassies.
-But like with every district in Paris, there’s a residential part as well, where you’ll find your cafes, markets, bistros and plenty of good vibes.
+But like with every district in Paris, there’s a residential part as well, where you’ll find your cafes, markets, bistros, and plenty of good vibes.
 It’s not as vibrant as the trendy Marais but I promise you it’s well worth the visit.
-Before heading to Paris, pick up your own copy of The Rough Guide To Paris (only $17 on Amazon), together with these neighborhood guides, it’ll be your best friend in The City of Lights.

 So I began my day by taking the Metro to the Alma – Marceau station.
 As you leave the station, you immediately get your first glimpse of the iconic Eiffel Tower.
 What’s also interesting to see is the exact replica of the torch from the Statue of Liberty.
 As you near the torch, you’ll see a highway underpass right beneath you.
 This is the spot where Princess Diana’s car crashed.

 As you descend beneath the busy streets of Paris, you’ll walk along an active sewer system and learn how this engineering marvel works but also how Paris overcame the immense challenge of water & waste management over the centuries.
-It’s definitely a great off the beaten path thing to do in Paris and will only take you about an hour or so.
+It’s a great off-the-beaten-path thing to do in Paris and will only take you about an hour or so.

-An alternative good view of the Eiffel Tower
+An Alternative Scenic View of the Eiffel Tower

 OK, now back to business.
 I mentioned that there’s an equally good (if not better) spot to see the Eiffel Tower in all its glory and you don’t even have to venture too far (though you will have to fight off the touts that sell models of the tower in all sizes).
 As you continue walking beneath and past the tower, you will get to Champ de Mars.
 This former military ground was the site of quite a few revolutionary events but nowadays is a popular spot for catching some sun and unobstructed views of the Eiffel Tower.
 If you’re into picnics, this could be a good spot to take a break.
 Have a look around the park to the surrounding apartments.
 These are some of the most expensive in Paris… location, location, location!

-An oasis in the middle of Paris at the Rodin Museum
+An Oasis in the Heart of Paris at the Rodin Museum

 My next stop was the Rodin Museum.
 To get there, I took a nice (but long) detour via Esplanade Jacques Chaban-Delmas.
-This area was quite sleepy on this Saturday afternoon and I had the streets almost all to myself.
-On the esplanade, you’ll get a great view to the Eglise du Dome at the L’Hôtel des Invalides, where Napoleon is buried and where we’ll head soon.
+This area was quite sleepy this Saturday afternoon and I had the streets almost all to myself.
+On the Esplanade, you’ll get a great view of the Eglise du Dome at the L’Hôtel des Invalides, where Napoleon is buried and where we’ll head soon.